foundweekends/conscript/README.markdown

 **sbt-launcher...**

-* Reads the given launch configuration
+* Reads a given launch configuration
 * Fetches needed dependencies on first run
 * Uses the same ivy cache as sbt itself